Insights & Hubs | EPS Learning

 A Plan for Improvement

 This graph compares MAP Spring Reading scores from 2018–19 against those from 2021–22, after implementing the reading programs.
-The time range begins with pre-pandemic conditions, moves through the pandemic with an extended period of interrupted and remote learning, and ends with seven months of reading intervention using SPIRE and Sounds Sensible.
+The time range begins with pre-pandemic conditions, moves through the pandemic with an extended period of interrupted and remote learning, and ends with seven months of reading intervention using SPIRE and SPIRE Foundations: Sounds Sensible.

 Each group shows tremendous growth, especially the most important group for reading acquisition: kindergartners, who showed an enormous 21% rate of improvement.
 First, third, fourth, and fifth grades also show robust growth, with an average of 7% improvement across all K–5 grades.
 Second graders, the hardest hit by pandemic learning loss combined with a teacher shortage and a choppy schedule, were the only group who didn’t show improvement, and the district is working directly to address those issues.